 For starters, clients value retrofitters who are organized and professional, who can complete their projects on time and within budget, and who know how to do their work with minimal disruption to the client’s ongoing business operations.

-In other words, details matter in the retrofit business.
+In other words, details really matter in the retrofit business.
 And the best way to manage those details is to go that extra step during the audit.
 Here are a few examples of how collecting data on the granular details can make a big impact on your project.

 How to Expand Your Data Collection Strategy

 With the old pen-and-paper approach to auditing, auditors had to work hard simply to collect basic data on fixtures, quantities and burn hours.
 Anything they recorded by hand had to then be transcribed and imported into a spreadsheet.

 This cumbersome process introduced many opportunities for error.

 The pen-paper-spreadsheet method also inhibited flexibility.
 If there were any data discrepancies, client questions or requests for changes, auditors would have to return to the site to double-check their work or record new information.

 It’s no wonder that most auditors chose to stick to the bare minimum of data collection.
 It simplified things all around.

 Today, though, lighting audit software makes it easy to move beyond pen and paper, forgoing the spreadsheet for a 21st-century technology solution.

 A modern lighting audit software package (such as SnapCount by StreamLinx) enables auditors to move efficiently from room to room and site to site, using a mobile device to sync critical data to the cloud, where the data can be shared, adjusted and expanded upon with ease.
 Even better, there’s no need to interpret chicken-scratch handwriting or manipulate awkward, slow-loading spreadsheets.